vgkits/vanguard-firmware/reference/tutorial/index.md

 In your packs you should have...

-* A Vanguard board (NodeMCU-M board pre-installed with Micropython, our libraries and startup scripts)
+* A Vanguard board (NodeMCU-M flashed with vgkits' micropython startup scripts)
 * An 8-pixel WS2811 RGB LED display
 * A USB A-to-MicroB cable
 * A 3-way jumper cable with 2.54mm female sockets